 Additional opportunities expected to include:

 SummerFest takes great pleasure in casting Young Artists in solo activities as much as possible.
-In our 2014 festival, for instance, all Young Artists were cast, not just as understudies, for all roles in all productions, but also as soloists in the following roles:
+In our 2015 festival, for instance, all Young Artists were cast, not just as understudies, for all roles in all productions, but also as soloists for 80% of those roles.

 Past Master Classes

-Marianne Cornetti, Robert Croan, Jane Eaglen, Timothy LeFebvre, Mildred Miller Posvar, Eugene Perry, Melanie Sonnenberg
+Marianne Cornetti, Robert Croan, Jane Eaglen, Timothy LeFebvre, Mildred Miller Posvar, Eugene Perry, Melanie Sonnenberg, Maria Spacagna

 Mildred Miller Posvar, (company founder), mezzo, 25 years at the Metropolitan Opera